bardia-p/Traffic-Sign-Detection/README.md

 - `evaluation/`: Contains evaluation scripts and test data for assessing the performance of the detection and recognition models.
 This includes metrics such as precision, recall, and accuracy, which help in understanding the effectiveness of the models in correctly identifying and classifying traffic signs.
 - `input/`: Directory for input images.
 - `results/`: Directory for saving processed images and results.
 This includes detected signs and their classifications.

+For further understanding the design of the project, make sure to checkout the [documents](https://github.com/bardia-p/Traffic-Sign-Detection/tree/main/documents) folder.

 ## Evaluation